 - Belonging to the Profession: We highly encourage Counselor Education students to take out student memberships in one or more professional associations as a way of connecting to the national network of scholars and practitioners, and to the various resources that are so vital to maintaining one's professional identity.
 Go to http://usm.maine.edu/counselor-education/helpful-links-counselors to learn about the associations, and check with your advisors if you need help in choosing which associations to join.
 By the time you start your Practicum, you must have student liability insurance, and the best avenue for obtaining that insurance is through a national professional association.

 Code of Ethics: READ THIS SECTION VERY CAREFULLY.
-All students in the Counselor Education Program are expected to have read and understood the Code of Ethics of the American Counseling Association (ACA) and its divisions, and agreed to the expectations for students under the Code.
+All students in the Counselor Education Program are expected to have read and understood the Code of Ethics of the American Counseling Association (ACA) and its divisions, and agree to the expectations for students under the Code.
 Go to http://www.counseling.org/knowledge-center/ethics to access the Code of Ethics.
+Rehabilitation counseling student should also read the Code of Professional Ethics for Rehabilitation Counelors.
+Go to http://ethics.iit.edu/codes/CRCC%202016.pdf.
 Once you have read them and have a clear sense of your professional expectations, sign and submit the Code of Ethics Attestation Form.

 Be sure to check out the additional new student orientation information provided by the Office of Graduate Studies.
 Go to: http://usm.maine.edu/grad/new-graduate-student-information